 Pre-Treat Any Stains

-It's a good idea to keep a stain stick or spray on hand when you're doing laundry.
-It's even better if you apply the stain remover shortly after the stain happens.
+Keeping a stain stick or spray on hand when doing laundry is a good idea.
+Applying the stain remover shortly after the stain happens is even better.

 It's important to catch stains before you wash your clothes.
 Washing a stain without pre-treating it can make it harder to remove in the future.